google/rerast/README.md

 ## Usage

-Basic operations can be performed entirely from the commandline
+Basic operations can be performed entirely from the command line
 ```sh
 cargo +nightly rerast --placeholders 'a: i32' --search 'a + 1' --replace_with 'a - 1' --diff
 ```